FOUNTAIN VALLEY HOUSING

 It is clear that the City must include arrangements for a significant increase in all types of residential housing in its General Plan.

-The Slater Avenue property is one of 14 “Opportunity Sites” specifically identified in the FV General Plan Update.
+The City submitted to the state the updated Housing Element to the state The Slater Avenue property is one of 11 “Opportunity Sites” specifically identified in the FV General Plan Update.
 This property has been identified as appropriate for a potential land use change to help the City meet housing demand and RHNA requirements.

 There is abundant demand for more housing in Fountain Valley